-As part of the ageing process the skin of the face and neck progressively loses it’s elasticity and there is loss of volume in the midface.
-The effect of this ageing process causes our cheeks to become less prominent, the nose to mouth lines to deepen, the jawline to sag, the skin of the neck to fall into loose folds and wrinkle begin to appear.
+As we age, our bones start to shrink and recede.
+Thanks to this your skin loses it’s supporting structure and becomes less taut.
+This ageing process causes our cheeks to become less prominent, the nose to mouth lines to deepen, the jawline to sag, the skin of the neck to fall into loose folds, and wrinkles begin to appear.

-During the procedure a surgeon will lift and tighten the underlying muscles of the face to create more aesthetically pleasing contours appearance and rejuvenate the facial structure.
-Excess pockets of fat and skin that can contribute to an aged, tired appearance will then be removed.
+During the procedure your surgeon will lift and tighten the underlying muscles of your face to create a more aesthetically pleasing contour, a younger appearance, and a rejuvenated facial structure.
+Then they remove the excess pockets of fat and skin that contribute to an aged, tired appearance.

-Excluding brow or eye surgery, it takes about three hours to lift and re-drape the lower jaw area to achieve a significantly improved neck and jaw line.* The procedure can also involve skin and muscle-tightening and the removal of excess skin.
+Excluding brow or eye surgery, it takes about three hours to lift and re-drape the lower jaw area to achieve a significantly improved neck and jaw line.
+The procedure can also involve skin and muscle-tightening, plus removing excess skin.

 Full face lifts tend to result in an overnight stay in the hospital.
 Depending on the type of face lift you have, you should recover within two to four weeks.

 Three areas of the face are potentially involved in facelift surgery:

 Your surgeon will work in these three sections, either performing operations one at a time or in all three areas at once.
 If you have all three facial sections lifted in one operation the surgery is more complex and involved, and your recovery time will be longer.

 This type of surgery involves only removing excess skin.
 It’s performed under local anaesthetic and lasts for a limited time simply because it doesn’t involve your muscles.